cs161-staff/textbook/crypto/pki.md

 ---
-title: 10.
+title: 14.
 Key Management
 parent: Cryptography
-nav_order: 5
+nav_order: 8
 ---

+{% comment %}
-TODO: next time, discuss OCSP, stapling, privacy exposure vs.  "bad customer list" issue for CRLs.
+TODO: next time, discuss OCSP, stapling, privacy exposure vs. "bad customer list" issue for CRLs

 Think about removing web-of-trust: it doesn't appear to have sufficient legs to be worth discussing.
-However, the current text is also useful because it discusses notions like non-transitivity of trust. ~DAW
+However, the current text is also useful because it discusses notions like non-transitivity of trust.

 Note, there's material on cryptographic protocols commented out at the end.

+TODO: Cleanup -peyrin
+{% endcomment %}

 # Key Management